Experimental mitigation of large-amplitude transverse gusts via closed-loop pitch control: Results and discussion

 \subsection{Variation in gust ratio $\text{GR}$}

 Figure~\ref{fig:Lift_AoA_0} compares the coefficients of lift between the no-control and closed-loop-control experiments for gust ratios $\text{GR}=0.25$, $0.50$, and $0.71$ at $\alpha^\text{ref.}=0^{\circ}$.
+All the coefficients of lift in the figure are normalized by the gust ratio $\text{GR}$.
 The gray region in the plots highlights the time interval during which the wing was at least partially within the gust.
+Figure~\ref{fig:Lift_AoA_0} demonstrates a collapse of the time-resolved force trends for the controlled and uncontrolled wings which indicates that both force trends scale linearly with $\text{GR}$ up to the highest gust ratio tested.
 Without control, the wing experiences a lift increase when it enters the gust at $t U_\infty / c = 0.00$.
 Lift continues to increase until $t U_\infty / c = 1.80$, and then begins to decrease.
 Lift recovers to steady state $C_L=0$ once the wing fully exits the gust.
 As the gust ratio increases, so does the peak lift the wing reaches.

 Under closed-loop control, the wing's lift initially increases as the wing enters the gust.
 The wing's lift continues to increase until $t U_\infty / c = 0.36$.
 Following this local peak in lift, lift decreases until it reaches a local minimum at $t U_\infty / c = 0.80$.
 This initial region of the encounter marks the wing's entry period into the gust.
 At $t U_\infty / c = 1.00$, the wing is fully immersed in the gust.
 Between $t U_\infty / c = 1.00$ and $t U_\infty / c = 1.80$, the wing experiences minor oscillations in lift about $C_L=0$.
 At $t U_\infty / c = 1.80$, the wing's lift begins to decrease to another local minimum as the wing starts to exit the gust.
 This local minimum is followed by a local peak at $t U_\infty / c = 2.4$ and a return to $C_L=0$ outside the gust.
 All wing-gust encounters exhibit a similar oscillation trend regardless of gust ratio.
+While the controller is successful at mitigating the lift transient, it performs worse than the simulated feedback system within the Wagner-K\"ussner framework (figure~\ref{fig:Kussner}).
+Pitching moments transients are also important for vehicle stability.
+While the pitching moments are outside of the scope of this work, the reader is referred to the authors' previous work which presents and discusses the pitching moment transients in the case of open-loop pitch maneuvers in a transverse gust~\cite{sedky2022physics}.

 Figure~\ref{fig:Kinematics_AoA_0} presents the corresponding angle of attack $\alpha$ and pitch rate $\dot{\alpha}$ for the closed-loop control experiments.
 As the wing enters the gust, it pitches down to a minimum $\alpha$ at $t U_\infty / c = 2.1$, and then pitches back up to $\alpha=0$ as the wing exits the gust.
 Note that the wing in all cases does not begin to pitch immediately.
 Rather, it begins to pitch at $t U_\infty / c = 0.25$.
 Since the closed-loop controller based on lift measurements needs a lift variation to react to, the lift increases slightly before the wing reacts to it.